Nant-y-Cwm Alumni

 Founder of ‘Human-Made’ Tech Company

-Steiner education provides the thinking skills that have shaped my success in tech, such as having the persistence to solve problems creatively and seeing the bigger picture.
-I can draw a lot of lines between what I learnt at NYC and how I’m able to succeed in this career.
+“Steiner education provided the thinking skills that have shaped my success in tech, such as having the persistence to solve problems creatively and seeing the bigger picture.
+I can draw a lot of lines between what I learnt at NyC and my success in this career.“

 Human Made is a remote tech company with 100 distributed employees working all over the world.
-I co founded the company with my brother who also attended Nant y Cwm and my sister, our VP of finance, also went to NYC.
+I co-founded the company with my brother who also attended Nant y Cwm and my sister, our VP of finance, also went to NYC.

 Anna Hargreaves